besttime-app/BestTime-Documentation/source/includes/_queryendpoints.md

 Query endpoints:

 **Venues**
 Lists all previously forecasted venues, and venue_id's.

+**Venues filtered (Radar)**
+Query the venues that match the busyness, location, time, day and type filter.

 **Venue**
 Query a forecasted venue, with detailed venue information.